Creamy Pasta Sauce

 - Tomatoes.
 I prefer to use Italian San Marzano tomatoes in this dish for the most authentic flavor.
 This type of tomato can be found in large cans with the rest of the tomato products.

 - Half & half.
-Instead of heavy whipping cream, we’re using half & half for this tomato cream sauce.
+Instead of heavy whipping cream, we’re using half & half.
 Half & half is much lower in fat than heavy cream, but will give this sauce enough creaminess that you’ll never even notice.
 You can definitely substitute with heavy cream or even whole milk, if preferred.

 While this dish is fabulous as-is, you can absolutely add other ingredients to use what you have available and customize the flavors to your tastes.